nmajor/emailgate/NOTES.md

 - New Cover Designs

 DONE:
+- New domain with SSL
+- Make Add Emails socket event add emails 1 by 1 instead of Promise.all
+- Email preview and edit font needs to be bigger when viewing on website
+- Estimated page number
 - Add EXPAND down arrow icon to collapsed emails
 - Change icons to words (EDIT, SAVE, VIEW)
 - Add progress bar on top (Add Emails -> Edit Book (50 emails) -> Checkout)